 Shifting Consumer Preferences.
 Our revenue is subject to consumer preferences, regarding form factor and functionality, and how those preferences impact the video and image capture electronics that we support.
-For example, improved smartphone video capture capabilities, and the rapid adoption by consumers, led to the decline of pocket video cameras aimed at the video and image capture market.
-The current video and image capture market is now characterized by a greater volume of more specialized video and image capture devices that are less likely to be replaced with smartphones, such as wearable, including sports, IP security, UAV and automotive aftermarket cameras.
+For example, improved smartphone video capture capabilities, and the rapid adoption of smartphones by consumers, led to the decline of pocket video cameras aimed at the video and image capture market.
+The current video and image capture market is now characterized by a greater volume of more specialized video and image capture devices that are less likely to be replaced with smartphones, such as wearable, IP security, UAV and automotive cameras.
 This increasing specialization of video capture devices has changed our customer base and end markets and has impacted our revenue.
 In the future, we expect further changes in the market to continue to impact our business performance.

 Continued Concentration of Revenue by End Market.
 Historically, our revenue has been significantly concentrated in a small number of end markets.
 In fiscal year 2010, the majority of our revenue came from the pocket video, camcorder and infrastructure markets.
-Since that time, we have developed technologies to provide solutions for new markets such as the wearable, including sports, IP security, UAV and automotive aftermarket camera markets.
-We believe these new markets can continue to facilitate revenue growth and customer diversification.
-Since fiscal year 2013, the wearable sports and IP security markets have been our largest end markets and sales into these markets collectively generated the majority of our revenue.
-While we will continue to expand our end market exposure, such as to non-sports wearable cameras and UAVs, we anticipate that sales to a limited number of end markets will continue to account for a significant percentage of our total revenue for the foreseeable future.
+Since that time, we have developed technologies to provide solutions for new markets as they emerged, such as the wearable, IP security, UAV and automotive camera markets.
+Since fiscal year 2013, the wearable sports and professional IP security markets have been our largest end markets and sales into these markets collectively generated the majority of our revenue.
+We believe, however, that expansion into new markets is required to facilitate revenue growth and customer diversification.
+While we will continue to expand our end market exposure, such as to home security and monitoring cameras, non-sports wearable cameras, UAVs, automotive and virtual reality cameras, we anticipate that sales to a limited number of end markets will continue to account for a significant percentage of our total revenue for the foreseeable future.
 Our end market concentration may cause our financial performance to fluctuate significantly from period to period based on the success or failure of products that our SoCs are designed into as well as the overall growth or decline in the video capture markets in which we compete.
 In addition, we derive a significant portion of our revenue from a limited number of ODMs who build products on behalf of a limited number of OEMs and from a limited number of OEMs to whom we ship directly.
-We believe that our operating results for the foreseeable future signal number of customers.
+We believe that our operating results for the foreseeable future will continue to depend on sales to a relatively small number of customers.

-Ability to Capitalize on Connectivity Trend.
+Ability to Capitalize on Connectivity Trends.
 Mobile connected devices are ubiquitous today and play an increasingly prominent role in consumers' lives.
 The constant connectivity provided by these devices has created a demand for connected electronic peripherals such as video and image capture devices.
 Our ability to capitalize on these trends by supporting our end customers in the development of connected peripherals that seamlessly cooperate with other connected devices and allow consumers to distribute and share video and images with online media platforms is critical for our success.
-We have added wireless communication functionality into our solutions for wearable, including sports, IP security, UAV and automotive aftermarket cameras.
+We have added wireless communication functionality into our solutions for wearable, IP security, UAV and automotive cameras.
 The combination of our compression technology with wireless connectivity enables wireless video streaming and uploading of videos and images to the Internet.
-Our solutions enable IP security camera systems to stream video content to either cloud infrastructure or connected mobile devices, and our solutions for wearable, including sports, and UAV cameras allow consumers to quickly stream or upload video and images to social media platforms.
+Our solutions enable IP security camera systems to stream video content to either cloud infrastructure or connected mobile devices, and our solutions for wearable and UAV cameras allow consumers to quickly stream or upload video and images to social media platforms.